gaming-hacker/youtube-dl/README.md

     --get-filename                       Simulate, quiet but print output
                                          filename
-    --get-format                         Simulate, quiet but print output format -O, --print TEMPLATE                 Simulate, quiet but print the given fields.
+    --get-format                         Simulate, quiet but print output format -j, --dump-json                      Simulate, quiet but print JSON information.
-                                         Either a field name or similar formatting as the output template can be used -j, --dump-json                      Simulate, quiet but print JSON information.
 See the "OUTPUT TEMPLATE"
                                          for a description of available keys.